07.10.2022

 How has the introduction of the employee app changed internal communication?

-More than 10,000 views for the "Tegera 906" cut-resistant glove: just one example of the content that Europart plays under the title Fan-News TV via YouTube and the employee app.
+More than 10,000 views for the "Tegera 906" cut-resistant glove: just one example of the content that EUROPART plays under the title Fan News TV via YouTube and the employee app.

 Yes, and without training.
-It was a jump into the deep end with a lot of heart palpitations and adrenaline.
-The nice thing is that everyone who stood in front of the camera in the last few months mutated into a diva in the positive sense.
-The âstage frightâ we had at the beginning has now been overcome.
+It was a jump into the deep end with lots of heart palpitations and adrenaline.
+The nice thing is that everyone who stood in front of the camera in the last few months turned into a diva in the positive sense.
+The "stage fright" we had at the beginning is now long-gone.

-Revolutionise your internal communication like Europart
+Revolutionize your internal communication like EUROPART